ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 template: upgrade
 image: ../../../assets/upgrades/newrings.png
 summaryPoint1: Danksharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.
-summaryPoint2: The first stage - ProtoDanksharding - adds data blobs to blocks
+summaryPoint2: The first stage, Proto-Danksharding, adds data blobs to blocks
 summaryPoint3: Data blobs offer a cheaper way for rollups to post data to Ethereum and those costs can be passed on to users in the form of lower transaction fees.
 summaryPoint4: Later, full Danksharding will spread responsibility for verifying data blobs across subsets of nodes.
 ---